litkeys/AlgorithmLibrary/README.md

 - `srange` function
 - `BinaryTree` class `preOrder`, `inOrder`, `postOrder` methods

-Test data is included within any script in the library, so please comment them out if you wish to copy paste on the spot.
+Test data is included within any script in the library, uncomment them for testing.

 Folders and scripts in `Pending/...` are yet to be sorted, please use them at your own discretion.